 As with our other courses you will have the chance to throw at the wheel as well as hand-build freestyle or using moulds and is open to participants of all experiences from beginner to professional.
-Chris will also introduce his approach, which will include a range of different surface decoration techniques and his passion for experimentation and free expression.
+Chris will also introduce his approach, which will include a range of different surface decoration techniques including screen printing and his passion for experimentation and free expression.

 Chris Taylor grew up in South East London and studied 3D Design Ceramics at the University of the West of England in 2000.
 Since graduating he worked for a number of studio potteries around the UK including the Dartington Pottery in Devon and Edinbane Pottery, Scotland during which time he developed his own practice as a ceramicist, taking inspiration from the rich history within the ceramic field.